 Even after the first Poyais survivors returned home, MacGregor still wasn’t brought to justice.
 His supporters—including some of the unfortunate pilgrims—even defended him in the press and argued that the colony’s failure must have been the fault of his agents and collaborators.
 In the autumn of 1823, the “Cazique” quietly fled England and set up shop in Paris, where he attempted to repeat the Poyais con all over again.
 He published a Poyais constitution, secured a bank loan and once again began recruiting settlers.
 This time, however, his phantom country attracted suspicion from the French authorities.
 MacGregor was thrown in jail in December 1825 and tried for fraud and conspiracy, but was acquitted due to lack of evidence and released eight months later.

-Despite his brush with law, McGregor continued promoting his Poyais schemes—and continued getting away with it—for another decade.
-In 1827, he resurfaced in London and issued a new £800,000-bond; the following year, he once again started selling bogus Poyais land certificates.
-McGregor finally retired his mythical country in the late 1830s and took off for Venezuela, which had awarded him a full military pension for his participation in its wars of independence.
+Despite his brush with the law, MacGregor continued promoting his Poyais schemes—and continued getting away with it—for another decade.
+In 1827, he resurfaced in London and issued a new £ 800,000 bond; the following year, he once again started selling bogus Poyais land certificates.
+MacGregor finally retired his mythical country in the late 1830s and took off for Venezuela, which had awarded him a full military pension for his participation in its wars of independence.
 The “Cazique of Poyais” died there in 1845, having never been found guilty of a single crime.